Frequently Asked Questions

 Q: When is the PSAT given?

-A: The PSAT is given in October.
+A: The PSAT is given in October and certain school districts schedule a spring PSAT.
 Please check with your local high school guidance department for the exact date.

 Q: How can I register for the SAT?